JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 >
 > ... (emphasis added)
 >
-> > "Relationship with children" is more important than living standard or current life when it comes to life satisfaction.
+> "Relationship with children" is more important than living standards or current life in terms of life satisfaction.
+>
 > > In short, older adults in Jeju Island have their children at the center of their happiness, but they are relationship-oriented rather than dependent, explore independence and meaning in life through work, and value their children's health and happiness more than their own.

-The above article made us realize that there is a need for a connection between Jeju parents and their mainland children, and to solve this problem, we decided to develop a platform between parents and children that allows them to communicate their current status through simple interactions.
+The above article made us realize that there is a need for a connection between Jeju parents and their mainland children, and to solve this problem, we decided to develop a platform for parents and children to communicate their current status through simple interactions.

 The topic was chosen because everyone on the team felt empathy and excitement for this problem.
 Personally, I was overwhelmed when the topic was first decided.
 The process of brainstorming and refining the idea was hard, but we were having so much fun that we stayed up until 4am.